amit-schnitzer/CloudGuard-WAAP-Lab/README.md

   -	Browse to http://<instance public IP>:7070/install.php to test our installation
     - Click on “install”
     - Login

-    7. Generate WAAP agent token
+- Generate WAAP agent token
-        a.
-Login to Infinity Portal (portal.checkpoint.com)
+  - Login to Infinity Portal (portal.checkpoint.com)
-        b.
-Create a Localhost Asset
+  - Create a Localhost Asset
     •	Go to ENVIRONMENT tab
     •	Click on “New” to create a new asset
     •	Choose a name for the new asset (i.e. Localhost)
     •	Under “application URL” type http://localhost and click on “+”
     •	Click the “Reverse Proxy” tab
     •	Enter an upstream URL (i.e. http://127.0.0.1)
     •	Click “Save”
         c.
 Go to “ENFORCEMENT” tab
         d.
 Under “Profiles” tab Click on “new” to create a new agent
             •	Choose a name for the new agent (i.e. WAAPLAB)